“An expert is someone who knows some of the worst mistakes that can be made in his subject, and how to avoid them.” ― Werner Heisenberg

 Anyway, the thing is, there are lots of people running around the horse world who claim to be experts in this, that, or the other.
 In fact, I got to wondering about how many.
 So, thanks to the miracle that is the internet, I compiled a list of non-veterinarian “certified” equine experts.
 In no particular order, it’s possible to find certified:**

-massage therapists, acupuncturists, sports massage therapists, rehabilitation practitioners, dental technicians, adjusters, semen freezers, equine assisted psychotherapists, dentists, photonic therapists, humane equine managers (believe it or not, this one is available through the Beef Cattle Institute), chiropractors, equine alchemy coaches, osteopaths, shiatsu massage therapists,*** equine therapists, advanced dentists, **** thermographers, nutritionists,***** animal communicators, homeopaths, laser therapists, magnetic therapists, acupressurists, body workers, myotherapists…
+massage therapists, acupuncturists, sports massage therapists, rehabilitation specialists, dental technicians, adjusters, semen freezers, body workers, equine assisted psychotherapists, dentists, photonic therapists, humane equine managers (believe it or not, this one is available through the Beef Cattle Institute), chiropractors, equine alchemy coaches, osteopaths, shiatsu massage therapists,*** equine therapists, advanced dentists, **** thermographers, nutritionists,***** animal communicators, homeopaths, equine podiatrists, laser therapists, magnetic therapists, acupressurists, body workers, myotherapists…

 And that’s just the first 30 pages on Google®.